jnsp/nvim-config/README.md

 ### Oh My Zsh

-Now that the default shell of macOS is zsh, [Oh My Zsh](https://ohmyz.sh/) is a very viable option for cumtomizing the shell itself.
+Now that the default shell of macOS is zsh, [Oh My Zsh](https://ohmyz.sh/) is a viable option for cumtomizing the shell itself.
 Especially, the theme is very handy.

 Install with one-line bash command.